agentheath/portfolio/_drafts/full_versions/documentation_analytics_full.md

 * **In the synthetic model below, retrieval via an *internal AI assistant* becomes the primary mode of doc consumption**, surpassing direct human hits as AI-assisted knowledge workflows mature.
 * **In the synthetic model, the use of Retrieval-Augmented Generation (RAG) in internal AI assistant responses significantly increases**, from **7.8%** of all assistant responses in Month 1 to **29.6%** in Month 9.
-* **Overall doc consumption and usage increases roughly threefold in the synthetic model**: AI-assisted RAG significantly increases the overall usage of internal docs.
+* **Overall doc consumption and usage increase roughly threefold in the synthetic model**: AI-assisted RAG significantly increases the overall usage of internal docs.
 * **Docs and an *internal knowledge platform*** are modeled as the principal sources for AI assistant RAG.
 * **Doc consumption is unevenly distributed in the synthetic model**; many pages are frequently retrieved by the internal AI assistant but rarely visited by humans, and vice versa.